NumSoftware/Amaru.jl/docs/src/tutorial/tutorial.md

 ## Finite element model

-To performe a finite element analysis, an instance of the `Domain` type is required.
+To performe a finite element analysis, an instance of the `Model` type is required.
 This represents the domain model and contains nodes and finite elements.
 The element instances are different from the cells in a `Mesh` object since the elements are constructed according to the analysis problem.
-To instantiate a `Domain` object a mesh and a list of material models objects are needed.
+To instantiate a `Model` object a mesh and a list of material models objects are needed.
-The `Domain` type is used for all analysis problems, e.g. mechanical, thermal, seepage, etc.
+The `Model` type is used for all analysis problems, e.g. mechanical, thermal, seepage, etc.
 Thus, for a particular problem, a consistent list of materials should be used.
 For example, in a mechanical analysis, all elements should be associated to mechanical material types.
-Based on the choosen materials, the `Domain` object will setup the corresponding finite elements and degrees of freedom.
+Based on the choosen materials, the `Model` object will setup the corresponding finite elements and degrees of freedom.

 ### Material definitions